meilione/local-photo-station/README.md

 - use supervisor program https://www.toptal.com/nodejs/top-10-common-nodejs-developer-mistakes
 - mount win share on linux -> install NTFS on windows server
-- store original file name (parts) in metadata as an option
 - add sound as OK and ERR signals as when runnign script on the server

-OK - mount USB drives if they are not mounted (happens mostly on servers) OK - move everything to live environment
+NOPE- store original file name (parts) in metadata as an option OK - mount USB drives if they are not mounted (happens mostly on servers) OK - move everything to live environment
 OK - when importing from USB, set ignore path in tagger to the base path of the stick